 - Addiction

 - Marriage and Divorce

 - Life and Death issues

 - A World Faith

 - Charities

+- Religious Traditions

+- Personal Faith and Identity

+- Prejudice and Reconciliation

+- People of Faith

 This course is designed to provide students with an opportunity to develop an awareness and understanding of different religious beliefs, cultural diversity and moral issues.
 Students will be required to complete a variety of Coursework tasks to produce a portfolio of evidence which covers each of the 9 units of study.